 e) Liability and Insurances: The School does not, unless negligent, accept responsibility for accidental injury or loss of property.
 The School undertakes to maintain those insurances which are prescribed by law.
 All other insurances are the responsibility of parents including insurance of the pupil’s personal property whilst at school or on the way to or from school or on any school sponsored activity away from the School.
 The School is not the agent of the parents for any purpose related to insurance.
 Parents are asked to take out their own private insurance to cover all personal belongings and cash.
 However, the school can arrange for private insurance for belongings and cash via a British insurer.
 Details are available from the Bursar.
 Any insurance must be arranged prior to arrival at the school.

 f) Pupils’ Personal Property: Pupils are responsible for the security and safe use of all personal property and are responsible for ensuring that all such property is clearly marked with the owner’s name.
 A pupil may not bring any item of equipment on to school premises which runs off mains electricity without the prior written permission of a senior member of staff.
-Any item of a value in excess of £150 must be reported to the Governor.
+Any item of a value in excess of £150 must be reported to the Proprietor.
 Mobile phones and mobile computers are to be registered with the school.
-There is a missing items procedure; please contact the Governor’s secretary for details.
+There is a missing items procedure; please contact the Proprietor’s secretary for details.

 g) Concerns/Complaints: Parents who have cause for serious concern as to a matter of safety, care or quality of education must inform the Governor without delay.

 h) Progress Reports: The School monitors each pupil’s progress and parents will, from time to time, receive reports in writing and in discussion with staff.